pawarmanoj/ocidatalake/README.md

-# Deploy a Serverless Datalake on OCI uaing Terraform
+# Deploy a Serverless Datalake on OCI using Terraform

 Make sure your credentials are defined in $HOME/.oci/config file.
 As Terraform takes takes the default value from the .oci/config file